 To get the Responsiveness mentioned in the building blocks of trust, you can use Microsoft Teams which has it all built into the same platform, and/or use Zoom for video calls and combine it with other chat platforms such as Slack, to have both ways of communicating with your team (asynchronous and synchronous).

-One of the things we usually do in-person and do not apply remotely is to get a whiteboard and draw your ideas while explaining it to others, or to design something that can be shown to them afterwards.
+One of the things we usually do in person and do not apply remotely is to get a whiteboard and draw your ideas while explaining them to others or to design something that can be shown to them afterwards.
 You can also apply this virtually, ideating the ideas or drawing workflows in a shared board, to be clearer when communicating and allow the other team members to add their thoughts there as well.
 Some online visual collaboration platforms available for teamwork are Microsoft Teams or Zoom Whiteboard or Miro as a much more advanced collaboration tool.

 When working in a virtual team, it is crucial to track and visualise your work and what others are doing.
-This practice shall not be used as a control mechanism, but rather as a tool to foster transparency, understanding and therefore create trust.
-To make tasks visible to everybody, a project management tool such as Trello and Yammer that allow you to add tasks and also add the status of them on the board will be needed.
+This practice shall not be used as a control mechanism, but rather as a tool to foster transparency, and understanding and therefore create trust.
+To make tasks visible to everybody, a project management tool such as Trello or Yammer that allows you to add tasks and also add their status of them on the board will be needed.

 If you want to offer something really different and provide your team with the feeling you are in a “real” office, there are different virtual platforms offering these services (e.g. WorkInSync, Teemyco).
 A virtual office is a digital, simulated office space equipped with collaboration and communication tools to replicate a physical office space.
 Virtual offices can be the collaborative hub for virtual teams that don’t have the ability to meet in person daily.
 While virtual teams can connect using internal communications software or video conferencing software, virtual offices provide structure and a framework for interaction that wouldn’t otherwise exist.
 Within virtual offices, team members can see which of their coworkers are “in the office,” deliberately bringing teams together and providing spaces to interact.